elasticio/component-pusher/README.md

 Possible values of the `STATUS` column:
 - **Success** - the component has been successfully deployed to the platform
-- **Nothing-to-update** - the same version of the component has been already pushed to the same repository
+- **Everything-up-to-date** - the same version of the component has been already pushed to the same repository
-- **Same-comp-rev-exists** - the same version of the component has been already pushed to some other repository in the current tenant.
-Elastic.io platform currently allows only one instance of the same component (with the same hash) being installed at the tenant.
-This status means that some other team has already pushed the same version and you are not allowed to push.
-It is
 - **Failed** - something went wrong while pushing the component.
 Check the log file or console output to investigate the reason of a failure

 ## Logs